axlrose023/external-projects-and-tasks/README.md

-# Small Projects Collection
+# Personal Projects Collection

-This repository contains a collection of small projects, test tasks, utilities, and experimental code.
+This repository contains a collection of personal projects, test tasks, utilities, and experimental code.

 ## Projects